©

 During the project:

-More than 200 schools in ethnically diverse regions of Lithuania were engaged
+More than 480 schools in ethnically diverse regions of Lithuania were engaged in the programme activities

 Reach-out to 10 different communities in Lithuania occurred through the Travelling Museum initiative

-Over 400 teachers and 1,000 pupils participated in various educational sessions and training delivered both locally, and at the MO Museum
+720 teachers and almost 2 000 students participated in various educational sessions and training delivered both locally, and at the MO Museum